 - lemon balm

 Get more ideas about edible flowers from the article 40+ Edible Flowers at PracticalSelf Reliance and from the Rockin W Homestead article Edible flowers for a Colorful and Flavorful Landscape.

 Don’t Leave Your Garden Soil Naked

 For your food and herb gardens, and any soil that you’re preparing, it’s imperative that you don’t leave your soil uncovered during the hot summer or cold winter months.
-You can cover it with natural mulch, compost, and straw.
-Or you can grow cover crops such as legumes, which will add nutrients to the soil.
+You can cover it with natural mulch, compost, cover crops, or straw.

 Think Maintenance Free

-When you are planning your garden, try to think about the type of maintenance that you’re going to have to do to keep the garden going.
+When you are planning your perennial gardens, try to think about the type of maintenance that you’re going to have to do to keep the garden going.
 Plant and design with that in mind so that you can work with nature instead of against it.

-My pick for the entries from Farm Fresh Tuesdays #1 is Homesteads Should Plant Perennial Garden Too – from Capturing the Charmed Life.
+Take a look at the article Homesteads Should Plant Perennial Garden Too – from Capturing the Charmed Life.